 On Clouds and Businesses with No Silver Lining

-The buzz about cloudsourcing platforms like ODesk, Elance, and Freelance might have already reached your ear.
+The buzz about cloudsourcing platforms like Upwork, Elance, and Freelancer might have already reached your ear.
 Since the work only allows you to earn what you’ve exactly worked for, most freelancers seldom receive a bonus and holiday pay, which makes your budget a bit moody and your monthly income not fixed.